ebonnal/streamable/README.md

 > [!IMPORTANT]
-> A `Stream` exposes a minimalist yet expressive set of operations to manipulate its elements, but creating its source or consuming it is not its responsability, it's meant to be combined with specialized libraries (`csv`, `json`, `pyarrow`, `psycopg2`, `boto3`, `requests`, `httpx`, ...).
+> A `stream` exposes a minimalist yet expressive set of operations to manipulate its elements, but creating its source or consuming it is not its responsability, it's meant to be combined with specialized libraries (`csv`, `json`, `pyarrow`, `psycopg2`, `boto3`, `requests`, `httpx`, ...).

 > [!NOTE]
 ## sync/async compatibility

-All the operations that take a function accept both sync and async functions, you can freely mix them within the same `Stream`.
+All the operations that take a function accept both sync and async functions, you can freely mix them within the same `stream`.
 It can then be consumed either as an `Iterable` or as an `AsyncIterable`.
 When a stream involving async functions is consumed as an `Iterable`, a temporary `asyncio` event loop is attached to it.

 ## 🟡 `.map`